 This indicates the percent of patients prescribed antipsychotic drugs.
 Antipsychotic medications are administered to patients for a variety of conditions, including dementia.
 Tragically, in some cases, excessive reliance on these medications may suggest a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This statistic indicates the percentage of long-term patients which were administered antianxiety medication.
-These drugs are given to residents experiencing depression and anxiety.
+This figure indicates the percentage of long-term patients who are given antianxiety medication.
+These medications are typically prescribed to patients experiencing anxiety or depression.

 Managing Depression Among Residents